…or the chaos is overwhelming

 Back to a drawing board …

 I’ve decided that I’ll rework this panel and 3D print it from UV resin.
-Below, is the first prototype.
+Below, is the prototype.

 Then, the second, third, and so on 😀